DamOConnor/Fabric-and-Copilot/labs/lab01/lab01.md

 ![New Dataflow Gen2](/labs/lab01/images/newdataflowgen2.png)

+There is sometimes a short delay when clicking the button.

 5. This will take you into the main Dataflow Gen 2 design canvas.
 Click the **Copilot** button:

 ![Dataflow Gen 2 Design Canvas](/labs/lab01/images/dfg2mainscreen.png)